 Posted in May 2012

-This week, we would like to honor the story of Steve, shared by his wife, Linda, who is a part of our ADAO family.
+This week, we would like to honor the story of Jan as told through his son, Jan Jr., who is a part of our ADAO family.

 We encourage you to submit your personal stories by clicking here and following the simple instructions on the page.
 In sharing, comes healing.
 Remember, you are not alone.

 “IMAGES OF THE ASBESTOS GHOST” – JAN’S STORY

 (shared by his son, Jan Jr.)